 The Right Way

-Although the seat booking is problematic and akin to a non-destructive warzone, it is not totally impossible to get what you want as I found out in 2018 when I managed to book a seat for the opening film.
+Although the seat booking is problematic, it is not totally impossible to get what you want as I found out in 2018 when I managed to book a seat for the opening film.
 It was a dream come true.
-I was keeping a tab on that hashtag throughout to see what the situation was as a lot of people resort to tweeting their upsets.
+I was keeping a tab on that hashtag I mentioned above throughout to see what the situation was as a lot of people resort to tweeting their upsets.

 - A high-speed internet connection